Teaching team: Mr D Brady, Dr D Burke, Mr S Marsh, Miss J Mawn

 GCSE Course Content

-Year 9: The GCSE course begins in Year 9, looking in more depth at energy, energy resources, the particle model of matter and waves.
+Year 9: The GCSE course begins in Year 9, looking in more depth at energy, energy resources, the particle model of matter.

 Curriculum Outline: waves completed, forces, energy, electricity

 Assessment / Examination: terminal examination in Year 11

 Curriculum Outline: electricity, radioactivity, magnetism and electromagnetism, lenses and ultrasound.

 Assessment / Examination: terminal examination – 2 papers of equal weight, each 1h 45 mins, each with a mixture of multiple choice, closed short answer, structured and long answer questions